lassegs/qgis101withssb/index.md

 <small>Whichever layer, but I recommend 5km grid for performance.
 This tutorial goes on with population data.
 EPSG 32633 should be the projection.</small>

-FKB:

-*Did not work when i tested it.
-E-mail technical contact?*

 ---